shkz-x/conn_d0tfiles/README.md

 <br>

-#### ⚠️ This script is only created for the JAN THEME and ZSH (.zshrc) and tested to be run with a fresh install of: gh0stzk/dotfiles.
+#### ⚠️ This script is only created for the ARCH @ JAN THEME and ZSH (.zshrc) and tested to be run with a fresh install of: gh0stzk/dotfiles.
 If you have changed the modules.ini or config.ini before please check the script and you may want to do it manually.

 <br>